PatrickJS/PatrickJS-starter/README.md

  │   └──tsd.d.ts.ts                        * our main file for all of our type definitions │
  ├──server/                                * this is a stub for very basic server configurations │
+ ├──test/                                  * this is our global tests and end-to-end │
  ├──tsconfig.json                          * config that webpack uses for typescript ├──tsd.json                               * config that tsd uses for managing it's definitions